 Posts provide many services that improve people’s quality of life.
 In additional to their core letter and parcel delivery services, Posts are active in areas such as health and social care, education, and community development.
-This social role is gaining greater recognition as Posts form partnerships with governments and communities to respond to the COVID-19 pandemic and, more broadly, to implement the UN Sustainable Development Goals.
+This social role is gaining greater recognition as Posts form partnerships with governments, industry and communities to respond to the COVID-19 pandemic and, more broadly, to implement the UN Sustainable Development Goals.

 The UPU supports the diversification of postal operations as a strategic response to the pace of technological and social change (Istanbul World Postal Strategy 2017–2020), and to generate additional revenue, increase competitiveness and remain relevant.
 The need for governments to leverage the postal network for socio-economic development is one of the four key areas of action outlined in the Abidjan Postal Strategy 2021–2024 (document CA C 3 2019.2–Doc 3).